TeCOS-NIT-Trichy/Inductions-22/README.md

 The Judging will be entirely based on the **quality** and **originality** of your work.
 We will assess your **git** skills and **technical** knowledge in your domain.

 ## Support 🤔
-Incase if you have any doubts feel free to contact us.
+In case if you have any doubts feel free to contact us.

 - **Jaiharishan**: +91-7550200764
 - **Akash Jaiswal**: +91-9670664115